Fate-Grand-Automata/FGA/wiki/scripts/Battle.md

 ![All](https://i.imgur.com/rKsjhgd.png)

 :warn: This feature does not work reliably for users who have not cleared Solomon.
-The "Start Quest" button will become unresponsive until you manually click the Back button in the top left.
+The "Start Quest" button
+will become unresponsive until you manually click the Back button in the top left.

 ### Support Selection Options

-There is 3 ways to select support.
+There are 3 ways to select support.

 ![Battle Configs - Support Selection](https://i.imgur.com/ZAJsjDK.png "Battle Configs - Support Selection")